 “The Story of a girl who loves to live from a boy who wants to die.”

 In a nutshell, this book is about a guy named “Theodore Finch” and a girl called “Violet Markey.”
-Finch labeled a “freak” is constantly in search of “If today is a good day to die?
-And If not today—when?”.
-A teenager obsessed with death meets Violet, a popular school cheerleader on the ledge of a bell tower.
-The thought of ending their lives, one out of pain and other out of grief, is deeply embedded in their minds.
+Finch, labeled a “freak” is constantly in search of “If today is a good day to die?
+And If not today—when?”
+A teenager obsessed with death meets Violet, a popular school cheerleader, on the ledge of a bell tower.
+The thought of ending their lives, one out of pain and the other out of grief, is deeply embedded in their minds.
 Violet is dealing with survivor’s guilt and feels responsible for her sister’s death, Eleanor.
-Riddled with grief, she is now counting days until graduation, with a hope that if she escapes her home town, Indiana, she will shut the door on her terrible past.
+Riddled with grief, she is now counting the days until graduation, with the hope that if she escapes her hometown, Indiana, she will shut the door on her terrible past.

 All the Bright Places (Review)

-But life has a way of bringing people together, and in this case, its Finch and Violet now partner for a school project.
-For this project, Mr. Black requests the class to present a report on at least two, preferably three wonders of Indiana.
+But life has a way of bringing people together, and in this case, Finch and Violet now partner for a school project.
+For this project, Mr. Black requests the class to present a report on at least two, preferably three, wonders of Indiana.